hansroh/skitai/README.rst

     def func2 (was):
       was.ab ("func1", "hello")

-This was.ab ("func1") in func2 might be dangerous, because this decorative module may have namespace.
+This was.ab ("func1") in func2 might be dangerous, because this task modules may have namespace.
 Then you consider ns like this.

 .. code:: python